Existence of a regular unimodular triangulation of the edge polytopes of finite graphs: Abstract

 \section{Abstract}

-In this paper we give several criteria for the edge polytope of a fundamental FHM-graph to possess a regular unimodular triangulation in terms of some simple data of the the graph.
-We further apply our criteria to several examples of graphs, including the complete graph $K_6$ with 6 vertices, and show that their edge polytopes possess a regular unimodular triangulation.
+In this paper, we give several criteria for the edge polytope of a graph to possess a regular unimodular triangulation in terms of some simple data of the graph.
+We further apply our criteria to several examples of graphs and show that their edge polytopes possess a regular unimodular triangulation.